Toucaan/toucaan.research/README.md

 - Putting accessibility above everything else.
 - Routing stylesheets according to the [new landscape of the web](https://bubblin.io/blog/the-new-landscape-of-the-web).

-Toucaan introduces intrinsic block-scoped typography with `vmin` instead of the more commonly used units like `px` 'em` `rem` or `vw/vh`.
+Toucaan uses several ultramodern CSS patterns that are grounded in mathematics.
+It also introduces some new concepts like:

+1. Using `vmin` for block-scoped typography and intrinsic aspect-ratios,
+2. Optionally use absolute [--inch](https://github.com/bookiza/--inch) unit or any other SI unit of physical measurement like centimeters or millimeters to define your UIs.

+And much, much more…

-Read more about why and how Toucaan came about to be over [here](https://bubblin.io/blog/toucaan-introduction).
+> Read more about how Toucaan came about to be over [here](https://bubblin.io/blog/toucaan-introduction).

 ### Key features